Easy to Learn Data Modeling: From Basics to Practical Table Design (DASP/DAP)

 It is difficult to judge on your own which structure is appropriate, whether the design is easy to modify, or if the structure is scalable.

-Even when searching for answers, every situation is different, and in the end, the anxiety of wondering "Is this the right way?" only grows.
+Even when searching for answers, every situation is different, and in the end, the anxiety of wondering, 'Is this the right way?' only grows.

-Design problems only grow larger as time passes.
+Design problems grow larger as time passes.

 It seemed fine at first...